rcortes-b/GitLite/README.md

 ### 🛠️ In Progress / Planned

-- [ ] `rm and restore README` – Update README with the 'rm' and 'restore' commands!!!
 - [ ] Refactor internal code – Restructure modules for better readability, maintainability, and extensibility
 - [ ] Keep testing the program – Add unit tests and test real-world workflows to ensure stability and correctness